RagnarB83/ash-documentation/docs/setup.rst

 ##############################################
 A. Download ASH
 ##############################################
 Clone or download the archive containing ASH and put the directory (named ash) in your home directory or wherever you want it.
-The ash directory contains the Python source code files, named ash.py etc.
+The ash directory contains the Python source code files, e.g. ash.py and several directories.

 ##################################################